 |No separate trading or SB account needed.||The account opening charges are high|

-Some companies allow the opening a demat account free of charge, while some may demand for a nominal fee starting from 100 INR.
+Some companies allow the opening of a Demat account free of charge, while some may demand a nominal fee starting from 100 INR.

 Want to put your savings into action and kick-start your investment journey 💸 But don’t have time to do research?
 Invest now with Navi Nifty 50 Index Fund, sit back, and earn from the top 50 companies.